-Deontologists insist that consequentialism errs by failing to accord proper significance to the moral agent as an individual; in John Rawls' words, consequentialism “does not take seriously the distinction between persons” (Rawls 1971, section 5).
+Many deontologists insist that consequentialism errs by failing to accord proper significance to the moral agent as an individual; in John Rawls’ words, consequentialism “does not take seriously the distinction between persons” (Rawls 1971, section 5).
 (Rawls has utilitarianism in particular as his target, but the point applies more widely.)
 Similarly, Samuel Scheffler has suggested that “for human beings as creatures with values, the normative force of certain forms of partiality is nearly unavoidable.
 If that is right, then for morality to reject partiality in a general or systematic way would be for it to set itself against our nature as valuing creatures.
-And that, I believe, would make morality an incoherent enterprise” (Scheffler 2010).
-(It should be noted that Scheffler's ultimate conclusion, that “morality itself actually incorporates reasons of partiality” in the sense that “such reasons bear directly on the rightness or wrongness of actions” would rule out not only straightforwardly act consequentialist theories but many though not all types of deontological theory as well.)
+And that, I believe, would make morality an incoherent enterprise” (Scheffler 2010).)

 Thus, the fact that consequentialist impartiality makes extraordinary and, to many, unreasonable demands on the individual (section 3.2) might be taken to indicate that consequentialism fails to take individuals seriously as agents.
 At the same time, the fact that consequentialist impartiality permits the individual to be used as a mere means when doing so promotes the greater good (section 3.3)might indicate that consequentialism fails to take individuals seriously as patients.
 The conception of impartiality that tends to be favored by deontologists avoids such implications by refusing to view impartial action simply as a matter of maximizing interests (or some other version of the impersonally determined good.)
 Indeed, deontologists take the right rather than the good to be fundamental to ethics, and tend to see moral action in terms of acting in accordance with principles that are rationally acceptable to all.